AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Tutorials/Use ARMS Prometheus Monitoring to monitor Kafka applications.md

 ## Step 2: Start jmx\_exporter

-Start jmx\_exporter to allow access to JMX information through HTTP so that ARMS Prometheus Monitoring can capture data.
+Start jmx\_exporter to allow access to JMX information by using HTTP so that ARMS Prometheus Monitoring can capture data.

 1. Download the [kafka.yml](https://raw.githubusercontent.com/prometheus/jmx_exporter/master/example_configs/kafka-0-8-2.yml) file to the /opt/exporter\_kafka/ directory.

-2. Modify the downloaded file /opt/exporter\_kafka/kafka-0.8.2.yml by adding `hostPort: localhost:9999` to the first line in the file to expose the running port of the JMX service to jmx\_exporter.
+2. Modify the downloaded file /opt/exporter\_kafka/kafka-0.8.2.yml

+    by adding `hostPort: localhost:9999` to the first line in the file to expose the running port of the JMX service to jmx\_exporter.

 3. Download the [executable file](https://repo1.maven.org/maven2/io/prometheus/jmx/jmx_prometheus_httpserver/0.12.0/jmx_prometheus_httpserver-0.12.0-jar-with-dependencies.jar) of jmx\_exporter to the /opt/exporter\_kafka/ directory.